-(3) Certificate of conformity referred to in paragraph 2 of this Article is granted by the competent/licensing authority of the Republic of Georgia on the basis of a procedure compliant with the procedure of granting authorisation for the performance of activities, as prescribed by the Act and ordinances adopted pursuant to the Act.
+3. Certificate of conformity referred to in paragraph 2 of this Article is granted by the competent/licensing authority of the Republic of Georgia on the basis of a procedure compliant with the procedure of granting authorisation for the performance of activities, as prescribed by the Act and ordinances adopted pursuant to the Act.

-4. AUTHORISATION FOR THE PERFORMANCE OF ACTIVITIES
+Chapter V. licensing for the performance of activities

-Article 52
+Article 47. licensed activities

-(1) For each type of tissue the healthcare institutions must obtain an authorisation for the performance of each of the following groups of activities:
+1. For each type of tissue the healthcare institutions must obtain an authorisation for the performance of each of the following groups of activities:

-collection and procurement,
+collection and procurement;

-testing,
+testing;

-processing, preservation, storage and/or distribution,
+processing, preservation, storage and/or distribution;

 import and/or export of tissue.

-(2) In addition to evidence of the compliance with the requirements prescribed by the Act, the healthcare institution, or laboratory, shall append to the application for the authorisation of the performance of activities referred to in paragraph 1 of this Article the following:
+2. In addition to evidence of the compliance with the requirements prescribed by the Act, the healthcare institution, or laboratory, shall append to the application for the authorisation of the performance of activities referred to in paragraph 1 of this Article the following:

-a decision on the appointment of the head of the tissue bank – the responsible person,
+a decision on the appointment of the head of the tissue bank – the responsible person;

-procedures to be followed by the tissue bank in the event of the termination of storage activities, including the performance of commitments and shipping tissues to another tissue bank,
+procedures to be followed by the tissue bank in the event of the termination of storage activities, including the performance of commitments and shipping tissues to another tissue bank;

-evidence of the personnel qualifications and the training programme completed,
+evidence of the personnel qualifications and the training programme completed;

-written agreements with legal entities in accordance with the provisions of the Act and this Ordinance,
+written agreements with legal entities in accordance with the provisions of the Act and this Ordinance;

 a report on the compliance with the conditions prescribed for the activities for which the authorisation is sought.

-(3) The healthcare institution shall promptly inform the competent authority of any significant change of conditions or requirements on the basis of which the authorisation was granted.
+3. The healthcare institution shall promptly inform the competent authority of any significant change of conditions or requirements on the basis of which the authorisation was granted.

-5. LABORATORY
+Chapter VI.
+LABORATORY

-Article 53
+Article 48.
+Competent laboratory

-(1) The laboratory for testing donors for blood-borne infectious diseases must be able to carry out all serological and NAT testing of tissue donors in accordance with Articles 21 and 22 of this Ordinance.
+1. The laboratory for testing donors for blood-borne infectious diseases must be able to carry out all serological and NAT testing of tissue donors in accordance with Articles 18 and 19 of this Ordinance.

-(2) Only in exceptional cases can testing for an authorised laboratory be carried out by another laboratory/healthcare institution/legal entity, with prior consent of the tissue bank.
+2. Only in exceptional cases can testing for an authorised laboratory be carried out by another laboratory/healthcare institution/legal entity, with prior consent of the tissue bank.
 The laboratory shall inform the Competent Authority thereof.

-(3) A 24-hour service must be organised in the laboratory.
+3. A 24-hour service must be organised in the laboratory.

-Article 54
+Article 49.
+Personnel of laboratory

-(1) The laboratory for testing must have at least the following persons employed:
+1. The laboratory for testing must have at least the following persons employed:

-one medical doctor specialised in transfusion medicine,
+one medical doctor specialised in transfusion medicine;

-one medical doctor specialised in clinical microbiology or medical microbiology and parasitology,
+one medical doctor specialised in clinical microbiology or medical microbiology and parasitology;

-one master of medical biochemistry specialised in medical biochemistry and laboratory medicine,
+one master of medical biochemistry specialised in medical biochemistry and laboratory medicine;

 two bachelors of medical laboratory diagnostics.

-(2) There shall be documented initial internal education in the specific area of work provided for the employees by the laboratory for testing, which should last for a minimum of 3 months, as well as continuing education.
+2. There shall be documented initial internal education in the specific area of work provided for the employees by the laboratory for testing, which should last for a minimum of 3 months, as well as continuing education.

-Article 55
+Article 50.
+Responsible person of laboratory

-(1) The laboratory shall have an appointed responsible person and the replacement, both of whom meet the following minimum requirements:
+1. The laboratory shall have an appointed responsible person and the replacement, both of whom meet the following minimum requirements:

 a medical doctor specialised in clinical microbiology or in medical microbiology and parasitology, or transfusion medicine, or a master of medical biochemistry specialised in medical biochemistry and laboratory medicine,